The CUCAT logo. A cat with the stars of the Southern Cross on it over the letters CUCAT.

 A simple and accessible solution to this is to offer the user math problems which are written out such that a human would find them simple to solve but a commuter would not.
 Below is such and example:

-Please solve the following problem: Five take away Zero
+Please solve the following problem: Five munus Three

 The full PHP source code for this approch, including the function that transforms numbers to words can be found in the mathproblem.zip file.